Techtonica/curriculum/_projects/recipe-page/phase-1-html-prompt.md

 Make sure you maintain the proper levels of indentation after adding the `<div>` tags!

 > **PAUSE.** Obtain a code review from Techtonica staff.

+Once your code is approved by Techtonica staff, run `git status`.
+You should see changes that need to be added and committed.
+Add and commit them, making sure to write a descriptive commit message in the present tense, such as "Put each section in its own div."

 -----